 Fact: No, it is not true

-When there is an outbreak of the Ebola virus, many people were isolated themselves.
-In many places transports were banned.
-Yet it is not found to be a highly contagious disease like tuberculosis, malaria, corona, smallpox and polio.
-The scientists and the researchers found that it requires a lot of contact to get infected from the virus.
-The common modes of transmission is found to be contacting body fluids such as saliva, urine, vomit and sweat.
+When there was an outbreak of the Ebola virus, many people isolated themselves.
+In many places, transport was banned.
+Yet, it is not found to be a highly contagious disease like tuberculosis, malaria, the coronavirus, smallpox, or polio.
+Scientists and researchers found that it requires a lot of direct contact to get infected with the virus.
+The common modes of transmission are through contact with body fluids such as saliva, urine, vomit, and sweat.
 Proper protective equipment may decrease the spread of the virus.
-And finally this theory is demolished.
+And finally, this theory has been debunked.

 Fact: No, it is not true

-This is one of the nonsensical theories which involves racism and other political issues.
-This theory is debunked as talking with the infected people will not spread the virus.
-Unless there is a physical contact, people can easily stay away from the virus.
-It is not only for the African people, but for all the people who are infected.
+This is one of the nonsensical theories involving racism and political issues.
+This theory was debunked, as talking with infected people will not spread the virus.
+Unless there is physical contact, people can easily stay away from the virus.
+This applies not only to African people but to all people who are infected.

 Fact: No, it isn’t true

-It is a fact that more than 50 to 90% of the people died in Africa at the initial stage, as there are no proper health care units and also due to the low immune system.
-Thus many people and the conspiracy theorists believed that it was a death sentence.
-Yet in many areas, the confirmed death rate seems to be lower than 25%.
-By the confirmation of Ebola virus survivors this theory is debunked.
+It is true that more than 50 to 90% of people died in Africa during the initial stages, as there were no proper healthcare units and the immune systems were weak.
+Thus, many people and conspiracy theorists believed that it was a death sentence.
+However, in many areas, the confirmed death rate was found to be lower than 25%.
+The confirmation of Ebola virus survivors has debunked this theory.

 Fact: No, it is not true

-Ebola is not a waterborne disease and is not transmitted through the food.
-Many people are scared that eating meat related foods could increase the risk of Ebola virus.
-As the Ebola virus requires live pathogens to cause infection, this theory was debunked.
+Ebola is not a waterborne disease and is not transmitted through food.
+Many people were scared that eating meat-related foods could increase the risk of contracting the Ebola virus.
+Since the Ebola virus requires live pathogens to cause infection, this theory has been debunked.

 Fact: No, it is not true

-The United States of America surpassed all the other countries in development of healthcare and almost in all other aspects, even though it feels absurd to deal with this theory.
-This theory was debunked as there are well versed hospitals and the healthcare practitioners are available to treat many number of diseases.
+The United States of America surpassed all other countries in the development of healthcare and almost all other aspects, even though it may seem absurd to deal with this theory.
+This theory was debunked, as the country has well-equipped hospitals and healthcare practitioners capable of treating many diseases.

 Fact: No, it is not true

-This is one of the examples that false rumours can kill people.
-People who are unaware that this theory is fake take extreme decisions in anger.
-In September 2014, 8 relief workers including two doctors were murdered in Guinea.
-This happened due to the gap and the mistrust between the people and the government.
+This is one of the examples of how false rumors can kill people.
+People who are unaware that this theory is fake may take extreme actions in anger.
+In September 2014, eight relief workers, including two doctors, were murdered in Guinea.
+This occurred due to the gap and mistrust between the people and the government.

 Fact: No, it is not true

-The researchers found that the spread of the ebola virus may be caused when having direct contact with the infected wild animal or the fruit bat.
-Although it is not fully clear, it is not a man made virus.
-Conspiracy theorists and people around the world believed that it was created intentionally by the USA to exterminate the Africans.
-Though many seem to accept this theory, it was debunked due to lack of evidence.
+Researchers have found that the spread of the Ebola virus may be caused by direct contact with infected wild animals, such as fruit bats.
+Although it is not fully clear, it is not a man-made virus.
+Conspiracy theorists and some people around the world believed that it was intentionally created by the USA to exterminate Africans.
+Though many accepted this theory, it was debunked due to the lack of evidence.

 Fact: No, it is not true

-This is the common theory that was put forward by the conspiracy theorists when they deal with the controversial topics.
-As it was nothing new for the conspiracy theorists to blame the government, they made people believe that the government created the virus for the population control.
-This particular theory grabbed huge attention when the hip-hop artist tweeted “I don’t know … But I think this Ebola epidemic is a form of population of control.
-While other conspiracy theorists believed that it was created to gain profit from the virus through the pharmaceutical companies.
+This is the common theory put forward by conspiracy theorists when dealing with controversial topics.
+It is nothing new for conspiracy theorists to blame the government, and they made people believe that the government created the virus for population control.
+This particular theory gained huge attention when a hip-hop artist tweeted, “I don’t know … But I think this Ebola epidemic is a form of population control.”
+Other conspiracy theorists believed it was created to profit from the virus through pharmaceutical companies.

 Fact: No, it is not true

-People in many countries believe that the flu shots and the immunization given to the people causes ebola.
-Although much research has been done to prove its an effective method for treating the disease, many people failed to believe so.
-Vaccinations are always targeted for creating more diseases rather than cures.
-According to UNICEF, the vaccinations can prevent almost 2 to 3 million people from death.
-This image has an empty alt attribute; its file name is vaccine-1.jpg
+People in many countries believed that flu shots and vaccinations given to the public cause Ebola.
+Although much research has been done to prove that vaccinations are an effective method for treating the disease, many people failed to believe it.
+Vaccinations are always intended to create cures, not new diseases.
+According to UNICEF, vaccinations can prevent almost 2 to 3 million deaths.

 Fact: No, it is not true

-Many people believed that the ebola can be treated at home by taking raw onions.
-As a result many people started to take the onion, a mixture of hot chocolate, coffee, milk sugar and the things which they randomly listen to people which will cure ebola virus.
-However, this theory was banished as the trained health workers with proper protective equipment should be needed to treat the disease effectively and to avoid the spread of the disease.
-This image has an empty alt attribute; its file name is ebola-hremedy.jpg
+Many people believed that Ebola could be treated at home by taking raw onions.
+As a result, many started taking onion mixtures, hot chocolate, coffee, milk, sugar, and other random remedies they heard from others, hoping to cure the Ebola virus.
+However, this theory was debunked as trained health workers with proper protective equipment are needed to treat the disease effectively and to prevent its spread.

 Fact: No, it is not true

-People believe that the healthcare workers are taking the healthy body parts for gaining profit in the organ donation.
-This conspiracy theory emerged as the corpses are not given to the family members to avoid the infection.
-This theory is debunked as it is not done and as there is no evidence to support this theory.
-This image has an empty alt attribute; its file name is organ-stealing-1.jpg
+People believed that healthcare workers were taking healthy body parts to sell for organ donation.
+This conspiracy theory emerged because corpses were not returned to family members to avoid infection.
+This theory was debunked, as no such actions were taken, and there is no evidence to support it.

 Fact: No, it won’t

-As many misconceptions evolved around the people when there is a spread of virus, many refused to get treatment.
-They believed that rejecting treatments may save their lives.
-However, it is found to be fake because the affected level of the virus is more important to cure this disease.
+As many misconceptions arose during the Ebola outbreak, many people refused to seek treatment.
+They believed that rejecting treatments might save their lives.
+However, this was found to be false, as the severity of the virus is more important to determine how it should be treated.

-Rumours are as harmful as the virus, as it may lead to death.
-So spreading rumours without any evidence should be taken severe measure when there is an outbreak.
-When controlling the virus and these kind of fake outbreak is difficult to handle, conspiracy theorists add more pressure by introducing new conspiracy theories.
-It is necessary for the people to believe in facts rather than fake theories.
+Rumors are as harmful as the virus itself, as they may lead to death.
+Spreading rumors without evidence should be severely addressed during outbreaks.
+Conspiracy theorists add more pressure by introducing new theories, making it difficult to control the virus and handle these fake outbreaks.
+It is necessary for people to believe in facts rather than fake theories.

 Why would they invest so much and amass such an enormous conspiracy to release such a shitty virus?